 Each breathing cycle should last for about six seconds, breathing in through the nose and out through the mouth.
 During this practice, let go of your thoughts on what needs to get done for the day and just relax.
 As your day is getting started it is easy to forget to focus on mindfulness.
 Not to worry, as there is always an opportunity to take a moment to appreciate the people and things that surround you.

 To do this is to practice mindful observation.
 Observe an object in your environment that is natural and beautiful, such as a plant or the clouds in the sky.
 Allow yourself to be content in exploring the object.
 Doing so will contribute to your sense of peace and awareness.

 Yoga for Physical and Mental Health

-One of the most well-known ways to practice mindfulness and exercise simultaneously, is through yoga.
+One of the most well-known ways to practice mindfulness and exercise simultaneously is through yoga.
 Yoga emphasizes discipline, breath control and meditation.
-People who practice yoga at least a few times a week experience a host of physical benefits such as increased flexibility and muscle tone, improved cardio fitness and even injury prevention.
+People who practice yoga at least a few times a week can experience various of physical benefits such as increased flexibility and muscle tone, improved cardio fitness and even injury prevention.

 Sample Mindfulness Schedule